Location | Getting Here

 There is limited parking available at Barangaroo South.
 If you are visiting by car, public carparks are available nearby at Barangaroo Reserve and Shelley Street.

-There’s a taxi rank located within Barangaroo South, with additional taxi ranks nearby on Shelley Street and Hickson Road.
+There are multiple taxi ranks located within Barangaroo South, such as on Hickson Road, Watermans Quay and Barangaroo Avenue.
+There are also additional taxi ranks nearby on Shelley Street and Lime Street.

 As the number of designated bike lanes within the CBD continue to grow, access to the streets of Barangaroo for bicycle riders is set to become even easier as time goes by.
 Bike access within the neighbourhood is through Watermans Quay and Barangaroo Avenue, with short term bicycle parking available at a number of convenient locations, the largest of these located along Barangaroo Avenue, in front of The Canteen, and residential buildings Alexander and Anadara.